Facilities - Classics and Archaeology

 Archaeology laboratories

-We have an impressive suite of facilities dedicated to research and teaching.
-They were fully refurbished in 2016.
-You will receive full training in lab techniques and develop advanced skills, depending on your specialisation.
+We have an impressive suite of facilities dedicated to research and teaching in archaeology.
+They were fully refurbished in 2023, including the installation of some state-of-the-art analytical equipment.
+You will receive training in a range of archaeological science techniques and develop advanced analytical skills, depending on your interests.

 Watch our archaeology laboratories tour